 A foreign company must be registered in Singapore to carry on business in Singapore.
 In this respect, the hiring of employees (local or foreign, through an agency or another third party) or agents to conduct the company's affairs and operations in Singapore would generally be considered as carrying on business in Singapore.
 On the other hand, registration is unlikely to be required when only an isolated transaction is contemplated.

 For employees, income tax is determined by the employee's residence status as well as the source of his or her income.
-Employers are obliged to report employee earnings to the Inland Revenue Authority of Singapore (IRAS) and withhold salary payments for tax purposes when the employment is terminated.
-For example, before a non-Singapore citizen employee ceases employment, the employer is generally required to withhold all moneys due to the employee until tax clearance with the IRAS is completed.
+Employers are obliged to report employee earnings to the Inland Revenue Authority of Singapore and withhold salary payments for tax purposes when the employment is terminated.
+For example, before a non-Singapore citizen employee ceases employment, the employer is generally required to withhold all moneys due to the employee until tax clearance with the Inland Revenue Authority of Singapore is completed.

-Under Singapore law, restraints of trade are generally contrary to public policy and therefore unenforceable.
+Under Singapore law, restraints of trade are generally contrary to public policy and, therefore, unenforceable.
 The exception, as held by the Court of Appeal in Man Financial (S) Pte Ltd (formerly known as E D & F Man International (S) Pte Ltd) v.
-Wong Bark Chua David (Man Financial),20 is where a restrictive covenant (1) seeks to protect a legitimate proprietary interest of the employer, and (2) satisfies the twin tests of reasonableness, namely, that the clause is reasonable between the parties concerned and with respect to the interests of the public as a whole (see further in Section V.i).
+Wong Bark Chuan David (Man Financial),18 is where a restrictive covenant (1) seeks to protect a legitimate proprietary interest of the employer, and (2) satisfies the twin tests of reasonableness, namely, that the clause is reasonable between the parties concerned and with respect to the interests of the public as a whole.

 i Confidentiality, non-solicitation and non-poaching clauses